BinPro/CONCOCT/doc/complete_example.md

     * [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) version >= 2.1.0
     * [GNU parallel](http://www.gnu.org/software/parallel/) version >= 20130422

 It is not required to run all steps.
 The output files for each step are in the test data repository.
-At the end of this example the results should be the same as the results in the test data repository: https://github.com/BinPro/CONCOCT-test-data.
+At the end of this example the results should be the same as the results in the corresponding test data repository: https://github.com/BinPro/CONCOCT-test-data/releases.
 The version numbers listed above are the ones used to generate the results in that repository.
 Using newer versions will probably not be a problem, but your results may be different in that case.

 Configurations
 ----------------------